AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ## **QuitElection**

 A candidate is able to quit the election provided he is not currently elected.
-If you quit successfully, the candidate will get his locked tokens back and will not receive anymore bonus'.
+If you quit successfully, the candidate will get his locked tokens back and will not receive anymore bonus.

 ```Protobuf
 rpc QuitElection (google.protobuf.Empty) returns (google.protobuf.Empty) {}